STRUCTURED VIBE CODING

 The AI Coding Maturity Model: Where Are You?

-“Write me a login page.”
+"Write me a login page."
 Fast and fragile.
 AI generates working code with zero knowledge of your project.
-Every prompt is independent.
 Consistency is accidental.

-Added AGENTS.md or .cursorrules.
-AI knows your patterns and conventions.
-Output is more consistent — but nothing proves AI followed the context.
+Added AGENTS.md or rules.
+AI knows your patterns, but nothing proves it followed them.
 Drift is slower, not eliminated.

-Quality gates verify AI output: tests, types, security scans, lint.
+Quality gates verify AI output: type checks and lint on commit, tests in CI, and an OWASP review before ship.
 Consistency is enforced, not suggested.
 This is where the biggest quality jump happens.

-Context engineering + AI coding guardrails + spec-driven workflows.
-AI operates as a true agentic coding system — systematically, within guardrails.
+Context engineering + guardrails + spec-driven workflows.
+AI operates as a true agentic coding system, within guardrails.
 Feature 20 is as clean as feature 1.
 This is what VibeReady ships.

 VibeReady: Structured Vibe Coding, Out of the Box